spack/spack-tutorial/tutorial_configuration.rst

 YAML Format
 -----------

-Spack configurations are YAML dictionaries.
-Every configuration file begins with a top-level dictionary that tells Spack which configuration set it modifies.
+Spack configurations are nested YAML dictionaries with a specified schema.
+The configuration is organized into sections based on theme (e.g. a 'compilers' section) and the highest-level keys of the dictionary specify the section.
+Spack generally maintains a separate file for each section (although environments keep them together).

 When Spack checks its configuration, the configuration scopes are updated as dictionaries in increasing order of precedence, allowing higher precedence files to override lower.
 YAML dictionaries use a colon ":" to specify key-value